 Element 1: Year 1 Global Health Preparation Course (MED 891C)

-8 class hours, spring semester.
-Field externship: 2-4 weeks, prior to Year III.
+7 class hours - noon meetings, spring and fall semester.
+Pre-clinical field rotation: 2-4 weeks, prior to Year III.

 Objectives/Goals: This clinical and community health externship, preceded by an 8 hour orientation course at UA CoM, is a faculty-mentored experience.
 Emphasis is on identifying local health needs, culturally appropriate approaches, clinical observation, and linkages with community and government resources in faculty-approved sites in less-developed countries.